Bullgryn Tactics – Warhammer 40K Blog

 It is Bullgryn Tactics time again!

 Welcome to my first 8th edition tactics article.
 My last article was a decent success I think when I wrote it three years ago on this very same topic.
 Time for an update.
 Today we will tackle the big boys of the Astra Militarum.
-Lets dive into some Bullgryn tactics!
+Let us dive into some Bullgryn Tactics!

 Never miss an article?
 Subscribe!